razor-network/oracle-node/README.md

 _Note: If the user runs multiple commands with the same log file name all the logs will be appended in the same log file._

-### Contribute to razor-go

-We would really appreciate your contribution.
-To see our [contribution guideline](https://github.com/razor-network/razor-go/blob/main/.github/CONTRIBUTING.md)

-## Setting up development environment
+### Setting up razor-go and commands using docker-compose

 1. Must have `docker` and `docker-compose` installed
 2. Building the source `docker-compose build`